Skip to Content

 A step cut works great for those with thick hair because it will give you the bounce you desire in your hair, but it won’t make your hair appear any thicker than it currently is.
 It can help to reduce your overall hair volume if you need a reduction to make your hairstyle look more glamorous.

-A step cut is also an excellent option for people with wavy hair, so the wave has a defined definition in the hair layers.
+A step cut is also an excellent option for people with wavy hair, giving the waves clear definition within the layers.
 It will give your hair the appearance of clearly defined waves that cascade beautifully down your head.

 The step cut can also work well for you if you have curly hair.
 The step cut is going to add different steps into your hair that will help your curls appear bouncy and full of life, all while holding their curl shape.